We are searching for

 If your title isn't recovered, you can visit your local DMV website to find the appropriate replacement forms.
 You'll then fill them out, notarize them if required by law, and turn them in to the DMV.

-How Much Does It Cost To Replace A Title
+How Much Does It Cost To Replace A Car Title

 What Is An Affidavit Of Loss?

 An Affidavit of Loss is the form you need to replace a lost or stolen car title.
 The form needs to be filled out completely with the necessary personal and vehicle information.
-Once completed, you may need to notarize it depending on your state's licensing laws.
-You'll then turn it in via mail or DMV drop-off and wait for your duplicate title to arrive.
+In Washington state, you will need to complete this specific form and may also need to have it notarized depending on local licensing requirements.
+Once completed, you’ll submit it via mail or drop it off at the DMV.
+After processing, your duplicate title will be sent to you.

 Where Can I Find Title Replacement Forms?